 Meeting Times: Power Mondays during football season; perform at home football games

 Pep band is open to all students currently enrolled in the 8th grade band.
 (Special permission may be granted to those students not in the 8th grade band who play piano, rhythm guitar, and bass guitar.)
 This ensemble performs popular sports “stand” music and meets four times after school in preparation for a football game performance and performances at all in-school pep rallies.

 Powerhouse is an a cappella group that daily during Thrive.
 Any grade may audition for this select group.
 This ensemble will feature commercial styles of music (Pop, Jazz, Rock, etc.) and students will have opportunities to select songs as well as create their own arrangements.

 Meeting Times: For the Fall play, tryouts and rehearsals are held from September to October.
 For the Spring musical, tryouts and rehearsals are held from December to March.
 All are held after school and the times will vary.

 All Brentwood Middle School students are invited to audition for our fall play and spring musical.
 Students must be willing and able to rehearse Monday through Friday, after school.
 Performances run for three nights.
 If students would rather work behind the scenes, they may work on our various technical crews (run crew, hair/makeup, publicity, stage management lights and sound, and house management).
-Whether actor or crew member, a BMS theatre production is an exciting and fun way for students to become involved in their school.
+Whether actor or crew member, a Brentwood Middle theater production is an exciting and fun way for students to become involved in their school.

 Viking Pride Pep Club